-Typically, employees are eligible to receive up to 5% of their base pay as a performance based pay.
+Typically, employees are eligible to receive up to 5% of their base pay as a performance-based pay.
 Due to the impacts of COVID-19, both performance-based pay and increases to pay were eliminated in FY20.
 For FY21, performance-based pay has been reinstated at 50% (2.5% maximum eligibility for each employee).
-The recommendation for FY22 is to restore performance-based pay back to 5%.
+The recommendation for FY22 is to restore the pay for performance program back to normal.
+This is a critical step in our ability to compete and retain quality and high-performing employees in an increasingly competitive labor market.